 To visualize this, I put together the following image.
 The vertical dotted lines represent full scale.
 The blue/left signal is well within the boundaries of full scale, but if we apply too much gain to the signal (becoming the red/right signal) and exceed these boundaries, we end up with hard digital clipping.

 The square-like waveshaping caused by digital clipping can yield negative mix results, including break up, poor definition, noise, harshness, or, when pushed far, an unrecognizable change from the original audio.

 So digital clipping is typically best avoided, and it's no wonder it's such a commonly addressed enemy in audio production.

 Avoiding digital clipping is simple: do not exceed 0 dBFS.
 As I mentioned previously, 0 dBFS is the absolute ceiling for digital systems.
 Trying to exceed it will cause gross deformation to the audio signal as the extremes get cut off.

 This is also true in 32-bit floating point systems that technically have much more headroom.
-The audio will ultimately be bounced down to formats and played back in systems with the same 0 dBFS ceiling, so even though 32-bit float offers us protection within our digital audio workstations, it won't protect us in exporting or bouncing our music.
+The audio will ultimately be bounced down to formats and played back in systems with the same 0 dBFS ceiling, so even though 32-bit float offers us protection within our digital audio workstations, it won't protect us when exporting or bouncing our music.